 Rule 2: Put them on paper

-A simple but powerful technique for making your goal real, is to put your resolution into writing.
+A simple but powerful technique for making your goal really is to put your resolution into writing.
 Consider writing it down on pieces of card and keeping it where you’ll see it often – on your desk, the fridge, in your wallet.

 Rule 3: Create a plan